Apply for Grants

 Community Grant Program

 The Community Grant Program utilizes efficiency, transparency, and collaboration by engaging multiple funding partners to align resources that maximize impact for grantees.
-This cycle responds to a wide variety of needs and opportunities in Otsego County.
+This cycle responds to a wide variety of needs and opportunities in Otsego County and is meant to support organizations in their “big rocks” projects.
+In other words, the larger programs and services that support an organization with their long-term growth.
 Review grant guidelines for full details.

 Live and Upcoming Cycles